fasteque/Playground/README.md

 Playground [![Build Status](https://travis-ci.org/fasteque/Playground.svg?branch=master)](https://travis-ci.org/fasteque/Playground)
 ================

+Note: this application is to be considered always as a "work in progress" and it is not production ready.

 Android Playground is a sample application where different libraries, patterns and Android APIs are used and tested.

 Besides Android SDK APIs and Support libraries, the following libraries and frameworks are used in this project: